PeterMKimani/ICS3203-CAT2-Assembly--Peter-Kimani-148165--/README.md

 ---

 ## License
 This repository is licensed under the MIT License.
-See `LICENSE` for details.
+See the [LICENSE](LICENSE.txt) file for details.